xkillx/bpustaka/README.md

    - Open a pull request on Github.

 ## How to Contact Project Maintainer :
-   Using Social Media (Whatsapp Messenger, Facebook Group)
+   Using Social Media (Whatsapp Messenger,, Facebook Group)